Lulo/async-dynamo/README.md

 # async-dynamo

+This fork was created to work with AWS 1.5, AKKA 2.1, and Play 2.1.

+With this fork you can publish to your local maven repo so it can easily be included in your own projects without waiting on others to setup new releases.

 ## Overview

 async-dynamo is an asynchronous scala client for Amazon Dynamo database.
 It is based on Akka library and provides asynchronous API.